ignu/eberron2025/content/Session Log/Session 5 - May 21, 2025.md

 date: May 21, 2025
 image: https://i.imgur.com/C8Ki2EM.png
 title: Session 5 - Nightmare Auction
-description: At the illegal auction, the party is mid-strategy when black-robed cultists storm in, blades flashing, cutting down patrons at random.
-Pallas lunges for the book but in the frenzy, he smashes a dragonshard mirror, unleashing a nightmare creature into the existing chaos.
-And just as things didn't seem to be able to get any worse, Jolgar warns "The Watch is coming!"
+description: At the auction, the party is mid-strategy when cultists storm in, blades flashing, cutting down patrons at random.
+Pallas lunges for the book but in the frenzy he smashes the mirror, unleashing a nightmare creature into the chaos.
+And just when it couldn’t get worse, Jolgar warns, 'The Watch is coming!'
 ---
 Inside the Mad Warlock's Tower, [[Coravash]] continues to feel unsettled by the mirror studded with dragon shards.